algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 - Additional Features
   - Offline support: Full functionality without a signal.
   - Global language options: Tailored for international users.
-  - App integration: Sync with calendar and other apps.

 We believe these changes will make a real difference in how people use our software, whether they're daily commuters or occasional travelers.